 Our services will be provided to you on a fee for service basis.

-This document relates only to the abovementioned services and details the basis and terms of this engagement.
-Unless otherwise agreed, our engagement will be limited to the matters described in this document.
-Work that is performed or disbursements that are incurred which are outside the scope of this document will be the subject of additional charge.
+This letter relates only to the abovementioned services and details the basis and terms of this engagement.
+Unless otherwise agreed, our engagement will be limited to the matters described in this letter.
+Work that is performed or disbursements that are incurred which are outside the scope of this letter will be the subject of additional charge.

-If either you or we terminate this engagement, the provisions of clause 2.6 will apply.
+If either you or we terminate this engagement, the provisions of clause 2.6 of this letter will apply.

 Our engagement is to assist with the preparation of the financial accounts and the preparation and lodgment of the taxation returns for your Group.
 This includes the non-trading individual members of your family (Individuals), as well as your trading entities (including individuals), corporate entities, partnerships, trustees and superannuation entities (Entities).